×

 There are variations on the elbow plank, with knee drops etc. but start with the basics and you’ve got one rockin’ exercise.

 Practice planks and pushups about 3 times a week for a major core advantage.
-Shoot for 2 – 3 sets of 30 seconds each.
+Shoot for 2 – 3 sets of 30 seconds each – and work your way up to a minute at a time.

 If you have any tips to add on the Plank, by all means please share them in comments below!